Robert J. Fulton: Academic career

 After his novice year in the Society of Jesus, Fulton taught at Saint John's College in Frederick for three years.
 He then taught for a year each at Georgetown College and the Washington Seminary.
 Fulton began his study of philosophy at Georgetown in 1849, but in 1850 was sent to teach for one year each at the College of the Holy Cross in Massachusetts, Georgetown, and Loyola College in Maryland.
 He completed his philosophical studies at Georgetown in 1853, and studied theology from 1854 to 1857.
 On July 25, 1857, Fulton was ordained a priest by Francis Kenrick, the Archbishop of Baltimore, at Georgetown.

 Fulton completed his theological studies in 1858, and was then appointed a professor of rhetoric at Georgetown.
 He completed his tertianship in 1861, and in March of that year, was sent to Boston College to teach a course on moral theology to the Jesuit scholastics.
-On August 15, 1862, he professed his final vows.
+On August 15, 1862, he professed his fourth vow.
 From 1862 to 1863, he again taught rhetoric in Frederick.